 - Car seat requirements are now a bit different all over Europe.
 While in the past you could use a booster car seat for kids from around 4 years, the new law requires a minimum height of 125 cm (4ft 10) and weight of at least 22 kg (49 lbs) in order to use a backless booster seat.
 In most European countries, kids can use a regular adult seat from the 135 cm (4ft 4) height (e.g. France, UK, Denmark, Sweden, Spain, Netherlands, Belgium, Luxembourg…).
 However, some other countries require that kids under 150 cm (4ft 9) and under 12 years use a booster seat as well (e.g. Germany, Italy, Austria, Switzerland, Portugal, Poland, Slovenia…).

 Since car seat requirements are different in every country and the situation might change again, I encourage you to research the laws of the specific country you’re planning to visit.
+You may also want to check if the booster you have is approved for use in the country you’re traveling to.

 Other Things to Consider when Choosing Travel Booster Seat